gazizovaa/Paris-2024-Olympics-Data-Analysis/README.md

 # Paris-2024-Olympics-Data-Analysis
+This analysis involves two vital datasets containing statistics about medals won by each country and their respective rankings.
+Athletes from each country secured various medals (gold, silver, and bronze) by showcasing their performances during the games, which determined their ranks based on the results.
 <h3>Data Collection</h3>
 <p>The initial step was to implement data extraction process from the official website.
 Since the official website of Paris 2024 Olympics has been unable to import fast, I decided to import data of medals table from a Wikipedia page through the URL in MS Excel:</p>
 <ul>